byu-transpolab/CE594R_data_science_R/inclass/Git_inclass-exercise.md

 	Now, clone a public repository for general information for the class https://github.com/byu-transpolab/CE594R_data_science_R

-Because this is private, only those to whom you give permission, will be able to see the contents
+Because this is private, only those to whom you give permission will be able to see the contents

 ## Troubleshooting: